Why New York City Stopped Building Subways - Slashdot

 Alarmingly crowded cars and platforms?
 (Score:2)

-They even pay people to push people in tighter, yet the fake news here is how bad NYC's system is.

-Every link in this story is to the same website.
-Eventually another site will pick it up and perpetuate this completely fake news.

-the companies went bankrupt (Score:2)
+the companies went bankrupt (Score:3, Informative)

 The subways were originally built by private companies but the fare was set by the city.
 This caused financial problems as costs rose.